Research Case Study

 Mesh refinement: dense elements near contacts and high-current regions, coarser outer domain to control computational cost.

-Model assumptions & limits
+Model assumptions and limitations

-• Evaporation proxy: latent-heat sink boundary used as a relative Mg-loss indicator
+• Evaporation proxy: latent-heat sink boundary used as a relative Mg-loss indicator.

-• NH3 plasma: represented through enclosure boundary conditions rather than full plasma chemistry
+• NH3 plasma: represented through enclosure boundary conditions rather than full plasma chemistry.

-• Radiation: simplified Stefan–Boltzmann boundary treatment
+• Radiation: simplified Stefan–Boltzmann boundary treatment.

-• Contact resistance: treated as a sensitivity parameter affecting peak gradients
+• Contact resistance: treated as a sensitivity parameter affecting peak gradients.

-• Mesh convergence: checked to confirm key thermal trends were not dominated by element size
+• Mesh convergence: checked to confirm key thermal trends were not dominated by element size.

-Experimental Reactor Hardware
+Experimental Reactor Context

 Tungsten boat